billkeller/BBEdit-Color-Schemes-Pack/README.md

 | underwater						| BBEdit 10	|				| Michael Le Du		| https://github.com/mledu																											|
 | wolfenstein						| BBEdit 10	|				| Bill Keller		|																																	|
 | Zen and Tea						| BBEdit 9	|				| Bill Keller		| http://ghettocooler.net/2011/07/29/bbedit10-color-schemes/																		|

+## Fonts

+The BBEdit application includes a copy of [Consolas Regular](https://en.wikipedia.org/wiki/Consolas), an excellent antialiased code editing font (licensed from [Ascender Corporation](http://www.ascendercorp.com/) for use only with BBEdit), which is missing in TextWrangler.
+To compensate this issue there is the free font [Envy Code R](http://damieng.com/blog/2008/05/26/envy-code-r-preview-7-coding-font-released) available as an alternative.
+Just give it a try!